Baby Lima Bean Soup

 Ingredients

-- 1 pound dry Baby Lima Beans
+- 1 pound of dried Baby Lima Beans

 - 8 cups of boiling water